 Coffee shop coffee

-If you like to buy your coffee when your out and about it is likely to contain 70mg to 185mg of caffeine (depending on the brand).
+If you like to buy your coffee when you're out and about it is likely to contain 70mg to 185mg of caffeine (depending on the brand).

 When compared, Matcha comes out on top as it will give you an energy boost without disturbing your sleep.
 Be sure to consume no caffeine after 2pm :)